Priest and Architect

 The Trail takes you through diverse landscapes ranging from stunning beaches to the edges of the outback and colourful spring wildflowers.
 Step back in time and imagine this countryside as it would have been in John Hawes' day.

 We hope you enjoy exploring the beautiful Mid-West and the wonderful stories it has to offer.
-Further information can be found at the local Visitors Centres or Shire Offices.
+Further information can be found at the Monsignor Hawes Heritage Centre in Geraldton and the local Visitors Centres or Shire Offices.

-Click on the links below to hear and see the story of his life and work in the Mid-West of WA.
+Click on the links below to hear the story and see pictures of his life and work in the Mid-West of WA.